novakgeoenergie/GHEToolManual/docs/sources/tabs/thermal_resistance.rst

 =======
 Most of the time, however, you are working with a Rb* that is calculated dynamically.
 This gives you the flexibility of playing around with certain parameters and really get a feel of how they influence the borehole equivalent resistance.
-In order to be able to calculate the resistance, you have to enter values w.r.t. the :ref:`Fluid parameters`_
+In order to be able to calculate the resistance, you have to enter values w.r.t. the :ref:`fluid-parameters` and values w.r.t. the :ref:`borehole-internals`.

 .. hint::
     You can vary the pipe and fluid parameters and immediately see the effect